logan-siyao-peng/GCDT/README.md

 GCDT covers over 60K tokens across five genres of freely available text, using the same relation inventory as the contemporary RST treebank for English -- GUM (https://github.com/amir-zeldes/gum).

-## Corpus Statistics
+## Corpus statistics
 The corpus contains 50 documents, 10 from each of the five genres below.

-In total, there are 62905 tokens and  9717 EDUs.
+In total, there are 62,905 tokens and  9,717 EDUs.

 We provide an 8:1:1 train:dev:test split for each genre as shown in the table below.